etsy/logstash-forwarder/README.md

 * Better log rotation handling.
 Lumberjack should catch some edge cases with copytruncate and other log rotation schemes.
 In order to support this, we are using the inotify library which MAY have broken support for non-Linux systems.
-* Multiple threads and workers.
-In order to gain better concurrency, Lumberjack now uses multiple threads and workers.
+* Multiple threads.
+In order to gain better concurrency, Lumberjack now uses multiple threads.
 * Logfile output and HUP support.
 You can now log to a dedicated file, rather than stdout or syslog.
 Sending Lumberjack a HUP causes it to close and re-open its own log file.